 If your kids are old enough, ask them what they love about Daddy and write them down.

 I don’t suggest talking about budgets or finances during this time though.
 Save that conversation for later.
+But one of the reasons for at home date ideas is to communicate and talk about life, your feeling, reconnect, and see how you are really doing.

 Are you with me?
 I would love for you to share your ideas on how to date your husband in the comments.
 Marriage is something that we have to work on.
 Every.
 Single.
 Day.
 We can’t put our marriage in vacation mode or autopilot and expect it to survive.
 Be intentional.
 Date your husband.
 You’ll be glad you took the time.